linke-engineering/numeri-romani/Readme.md

 *Numeri Romani* is a .NET library for dealing with Roman numerals.

 Features:
+- Writes integers as Roman numbers
-- Convert a non-negative integer to a Roman numeral
+- Parses a Roman number into an integer

 ## Installation